(nal OKS one)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience nausea, vomiting, muscle pain, nasal dryness, stuffy nose, nasal edema.
-Have patient report immediately to prescriber severe dizziness, passing out, severe headache, seizures, shortness of breath, angina, tachycardia, or arrhythmia (HCAHPS).
+• Patient may experience nausea, vomiting, tooth pain, dry skin, constipation, muscle spasm, injection site irritation, muscle pain, nasal dryness, rhinorrhea, nasal edema.
+Have patient report immediately to prescriber severe dizziness, passing out, severe headache, vision changes, seizures, shortness of breath, angina, tachycardia, or abnormal heartbeat (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.